 As you can see, these are two of the cheapest options on the market in terms of fees rates.
 In fact, the vast majority of their fee structures are completely nonexistent.

-Each bank supplies more than enough access to fee-free ATMs throughout its respective networks and mobile ATM locator tools.
+Each company supplies more than enough access to fee-free ATMs throughout its respective networks and mobile ATM locator tools.
 There will undoubtedly come times, though, where you’ll find yourself unable to access one of these ATMs.
 If that happens and you use a non-Chime ATM, you’ll be hit with a $2.50 fee.
 Remember, this is on top of whatever the out-of-network ATM company charges for using their machine.
 On the other hand, Simple has eliminated all out-of-network ATM fees, including transactions made internationally.

 Chime vs. Simple Bank: Rates

 An overall winner for this comparison is difficult to declare.
-It appears, though, that Chime Bank has a slight advantage over its counterpart, Simple Bank.
+It appears, though, that Chime has a slight advantage over its counterpart, Simple Bank.
 Between Chime’s speedy paycheck processing capabilities, superior savings features, massive fee-free ATM network and low fees, Simple just cannot keep up.